Efficient Multi-round LLM Inference over Disaggregated Serving: More Details of Experiments

-Figure~\ref{fig:end2end_total_latency} compares the average end-to-end latency of all counterparts. \system maintains low latencies that are comparable against Dynamo.
+\textbf{More experimental results.} Figure~\ref{fig:end2end_total_latency} compares the average end-to-end latency of all counterparts. \system maintains low latencies that are comparable against Dynamo.
 Although Dynamo has lower latencies in some cases, the gap is small.
 More importantly, \system delivers substantial improvement in terms of SLO attainment (as evaluated in \S\ref{sec:expr}), which is essential for real-world serving.

+\textbf{Experimental results under stricter SLO requirements.} Figure~\ref{fig:slo-threshold-sensitivity} presents the SLO attainment under stricter TTFT and ITL requirements than those in Figure~\ref{fig:end2end_comparison}.
+It can be seen that AMPD remains consistently strong across all loads and thresholds, showing that AMPD’s gains remain stable even under much stricter SLOs.